-Enter the measured value and the true value into the calculator to determine the error value.
-This calculator helps in assessing the accuracy of measurements.
+Enter the target value and observed values into the calculator to determine the variable error.

 Variable Error Formula